 Objective Provide safe roadway conditions, while cooperating with local, county and state entities.
 Objective Coordinate transportation and land use planning, to minimize sprawl and traffic congestion.
-Objective Maintain and provide highly effective and accessible transportation systems for farming activity.
 Objective Ensure safety at railway crossings.
 Objective Maintain the scenic value and rural character of the Town's roadways.
-Objective Ensure that the Town of Clinton be a safe and enjoyable location for recreational transportation, such as snowmobiling, bicycling and walking.
+Objective Maintain the efficiency, accessibility and safety of the Beloit Airport.
+Objective Ensure that the Town of Turtle be a safe and enjoyable location for recreational transportation, such as snowmobiling, boating, bicycling and walking.
 Objective Keep abreast of new transportation trends and advancements, and regulate them as appropriate.
 Objective Continue to ensure that each new buildable lot has safe sight distance and driveway access.

-Objective Ensure that facilities and services for biking, walking, and other nonauto modes of transportation are safely maintained, expanded and/or created.
+Objective Ensure that facilities and services for biking, walking, and other non- auto modes of transportation are maintained, expanded and/or created.